 - a.
 Faculty members should be occupied chiefly with the academic growth and development of students. - b.
 Individual learning projects and internships are an important part of the education process.
 In addition to normal course assignments, faculty members are expected to be responsible for such teaching from time to time.
-However, no faculty member need be responsible for more than three concurrent individual learning projects and/or internships without a corresponding reduction of other duties.

-c.
-A faculty member will neither be assigned more than three 4-credit courses, December 2022 78 | P a g e nor more than 100 students in a given semester unless the college [university] provides assistance to make working with a larger number of students feasible.
+However, no faculty member need be responsible for more than three concurrent individual learning projects and/or internships without a corresponding reduction of other duties. - c.
+A faculty member will neither be assigned more than three 4-credit courses, nor more than 100 students in a given semester unless the college [university] provides assistance to make working with a larger number of students feasible.